berkshelf/berkshelf/_includes/index.md

 A combination of default locations can be specified in case a location is unavailable or does not contain the desired cookbook or version

-    chef_api :knife
+    chef_api :config
     site :opscode

     cookbook "artifact", "= 0.10.0"

 The order in which the default locations keywords appear in the Berksfile is the order in which sources will be tried.
-In the above example Berkshelf would first try a Chef API using my Knife configuration to find the "artifact" cookbook.
+In the above example Berkshelf would first try a Chef API using my Berkshelf configuration to find the "artifact" cookbook.
 If the Chef API didn't contain the "artifact" cookbook, or version 0.10.0 of the cookbook, it will try the Opscode community site.

 ### Groups